aasthabhardwaj/ColorGame-DesignPattern/README.md

 # ColorGame-DesignPattern
-created a Colour Game using  Design Pattern - Strategy and Proxy
+created a Colour Game using  Design Pattern - Strategy and Factory

-## Strategy
-Strategy is a behavioral design pattern that lets you define a family of algorithms, put each of them into a separate class, and make their objects interchangeable.